The Children's Place, Inc. (PLCE) CEO Jane Elfers on Q1 2020 Results - Earnings Call Transcript

 Adrienne Yih

 Hi, great.
 Glad everybody is doing well.
-So Jane thanks for all the color, very helpful.
+So Jane, thanks for all the color, very helpful.
 My last comment was, 2021, much-much smaller store base.
-If we think about the business, say, three years from now or even 5 years, a little bit of a longer-term, what does the kind of e-commerce-to- store footprint look like?
-Does it really matter, because you’re becoming so omni, and can you give us a quick update on the Gymboree launch in how that’s faring?
+If we think about the business, say, 3 years from now or even 5 years, a little bit of a longer term, what does the kind of e-commerce-to-store footprint look like?
+Does it really matter, because you’re becoming so omni, and can you give us a quick update on the Gymboree launch and how that’s faring?
 Thank you very much.

 Jane Elfers

 Sure.
 As far as Gymboree, we are really pleased with how Gymboree launched.
-We had a really great customer response out of the box and from what she was telling us on our social media channels, we really hit the nail on the head, as far as the product’s aesthetic.
-Unfortunately, as we have discussed before, we launched with predominantly Easter product during the crisis, so we only had about four weeks before the lockdowns began.
-But we continue to be very pleased with the summer lines that we have launched over the past couple of months, and the customer feedback remains very positive on the groups that we have launched.
+We had a really great customer response out of the box and from what she was telling us on our social media channels, we really hit the nail on the head as far as the product aesthetic.
+Unfortunately, as we have discussed before, we launched with predominantly Easter products during the crisis, so we only had about four weeks before the lockdown began, but we continue to be very pleased with the summer lines that we have launched over the past couple of months, and the customer feedback remains very positive on the groups that we have launched.
 They have the same call-outs that they had from the beginning.
-They are asking us to produce more boy product.
+They are asking us to produce more boy products.
 They are asking us for more underwear, and specifically they want pajamas.
-JIMMY’Z was a big category for Gymboree in the heyday.
-And all of those three categories are in the works for fall and so, we will see more of that throughout the back half of the year.
-And as we did for TCP products, we went into the back half and right-sized the year – back year supply with projected demand, and made some outsized inventory reductions in the categories that we think will probably pose some of the biggest issues, like the dressy categories, we are being conservative for the back half of the year, but overall extraordinarily pleased, really kudos to our design team.
+JIMMY’Z [ph] was a big category for Gymboree in the heyday.
+And all of those three categories are in the works for fall, and so we will see more of that throughout the back half of the year.
+And as we did for TCP products, we went into the back half and right-sized the year – back year’s supply with projected demand and made some outsized inventory reductions in the categories that we think will probably pose some of the biggest issues, like the dressy categories.
+We are being conservative for the back half of the year, but overall extraordinarily pleased, really kudos to our design team.
 They really did a phenomenal job, really hitting like I said, the nail on the head.
-And then as far as 3 or 5 years out, it’s hard to tell, but I would tell you, that if someone had told me that I was going to have all my stores closed and I would be double-digit comping consolidated, I’m not sure, even though I am a pretty big advocate of our digital future, I don’t even know if I would have believed that.
+And then as far as 3 or 5 years out, it’s hard to tell, but I would tell you that if someone had told me that I was going to have all my stores closed and I would be double-digit comping consolidated, I’m not sure even though I am a pretty big advocate of our digital future, I don’t even know if I would have believed that.
 So I think, through this crisis, we have really seen what we can do.
 Digitally, I think we are obviously strongly on offense.
 Now, we have a need-based product.
 We have a recession-proof product.
 We have our digital investments that have set us up, to have the kind of success we are having right now, and it really allows us to move aggressively to right size our store portfolio.
-So we are looking at, as Mike said, 625 approximately stores in the next – in 20 months to have that.
-And then we will take it from there.
+So, we are looking at, as Mike said, 625 approximately stores in the next – in 20 months to have that, and then we will take it from there.
 I certainly think stores will be an important part of our business going forward, as I think an omni-channel model is important and we have seen that.
-But we are certainly – as I said, taking an aggressive stand to pare our store base down, now that we can see, that we can continue to grow revenue even with our stores closed.
+But we are certainly – as I said, taking an aggressive stand to pair our store base now, now that we can see, that we can continue to grow revenue even with our stores closed.

 Operator